Electroscape/r_POD83/m_terminal/content/posts/example2_en.md

 ---
 title: Should it be YYYY-MM-DD or YYYY-DD-MM?
-My Thoughts
 date: 2013-08-27
 ---
 American-style dates.
 I know, I know.